top of page

 Article II: Object

-This organization shall exist to inform young people about the ideals and institutions of our democratic system, engage them in civic life and the electoral and governmental efforts of the Democratic Party, and empower them to be leaders in our Commonwealth and nation.
+This organization shall exist to inform young people about the ideals and institutions of our democratic system, engage them in civic life and the electoral and governmental efforts of the Democratic Party, and empower them to be leaders in our Commonwealth and nation; YDMA shall coordinate youth outreach efforts in pursuit of those goals among the local, state, and national party committees and the College and High School Democrats.

 This mission statement may be modified by a majority vote of the Board of Directors followed by a 2/3rds vote of approval at the next YDMA Convention.